CyberPunkMetalHead/Binance-volatility-trading-bot/README.md

 - The bot works with both Main and Testnet

-You can follow the [following guide](https://www.cryptomaton.org/2021/05/08/how-to-code-a-binance-trading-bot-that-detects-the-most-volatile-coins-on-binance/) for a step-by-step walkthrough
+You can follow the [Biance volatility bot guide](https://www.cryptomaton.org/2021/05/08/how-to-code-a-binance-trading-bot-that-detects-the-most-volatile-coins-on-binance/) for a step-by-step walkthrough

 ## READ BEFORE USE
 1. If you use the mainnet, you will be using REAL money.